 MW: Yeah.
 It sucked mightily.
 I’m sorry, Mr. Poe, you deserved much, much better.

 EAP: I agree.
 And please, call me Edgar.
 This wine is quite nice, by the way.

 MW: Would you care for some more?
 I’ll top off our glasses.
 I’m so glad to have this time with you—you died too young.
 By the way, speaking of people who died too soon, Abraham Lincoln visited me too.
 Have you met him?

 EAP: Oh yes, Abe and I drink together regularly.
 He’s the best wingman.
 That “Honest Abe” shtick of his works every time.
 Me, I just work the “tortured writer” angle.
-Chicks love that stuff.
+Chicks love that shit.

 MW: So you’re both basically players.
 Nice.

 EAP: Don’t hate the player.
 Hate the game.